awsdocs/aws-freertos-docs/doc_source/portingguide/afr-echo-server.md

 # Setting Up an Echo Server<a name="afr-echo-server"></a>

-Two simple echo servers, written in Go, are provided with Amazon FreeRTOS\.
+Two simple echo servers, written in Go, are provided with FreeRTOS\.
 One server uses TLS for secure communication, and the other is unsecured\.
-The servers are located in the `<amazon-freertos>/tools/echo_server` folder\.
+The servers are located in the `<freertos>/tools/echo_server` folder\.
 The following topics walk you through setting up the echo servers\.

 **Topics**
 + [Setting Up the TLS Echo Server](tls-echo-server.md)